LodestoneHQ/lodestone/DESIGN-v1.md

 # Design Document

 > NOTE: Lodestone is a Work-in-Progress and is not production ready.
->
-> If you want to be a tester/developer, please fill out this Google Form with your contact information: https://forms.gle/u1RXnbocbFWqfxGb9

 ## Components

 Lodestone is made up of a handful of components, each isolated to its own Docker container.